edgedb/easy-edgedb/README.md

 }
 ```

-The third method is `DESCRIBE TYPE MinorVampire AS TEXT`, and is what we want - it shows everything inside the type.
+The third method is `DESCRIBE TYPE MinorVampire AS TEXT`.
+This is what we want, because it shows everything inside the type, including from the types that it extends.
 Here's the output:

 ```
 {